unikraft/docs/content/en/community/hackathons/sessions/high-performance/content/Overview.md

 ```

 Especially the Virtual File System (VFS) layer (provided by [`libvfscore`](https://github.com/unikraft/unikraft/tree/staging/lib/vfscore)) and the TCP/IP network stack (provided by [`liblwip`](github.com/unikraft/lib-lwip/)) are complex subsystems which are potentially introduce additional overheard.
+You can find some measurements in the [Unikraft paper](https://arxiv.org/pdf/2104.12721.pdf) that showcase this overhead (Figure 22, Table 4 check the unikraft rows with lwip vs uknetdev).

 For high-performance Network Functions (NFs), it is often more efficient to bypass any OS component and interact with the driver or hardware as directly; cutting out any indirection.
 A known framework in the NFV arena is [Intel DPDK](https://www.dpdk.org/) which operates network card drivers in Linux user space.